-7 So far, the National Economic Prosecutor's Office (FNE) has analysed approximately 116 concentrations under the mandatory merger control.
+7 So far, the National Economic Prosecutor's Office (FNE) has analysed approximately 214 concentrations under the mandatory merger control.

 8 The FNE submitted its first two claims for alleged interlocking conduct in December 2021.
 See Case C 436-2021 of the TDLC, FNE's claim against Hernán Büchi Buc and others; and Case C 437-2021 of the TDLC, FNE's claim against Juan Hurtado Vicuña and others.
 The TDLC has not ruled yet on any of these cases.
+However, in November 2022 the FNE settled the first of the referred cases with Hernán Büchi Buc and Falabella, including the payment of approximately 1.4 billion Chilean pesos.